igormiktor/build-rpi0-gcc/README.md

 Script to build a GCC cross-compiler for Raspberry Pi

 The script defaults to building a cross-compiler that works for Raspberry Pi models B, Zero, ZeroW, and 3.
-However, this can be easily adjusted in the file "build-rpi-gcc-parameters" to make cross compilers targeting models 3A+ and 3B.
+However, this can be easily adjusted in the file "build-rpi-gcc-config" to make cross compilers targeting models 3A+ and 3B.

 In particular, in the file "build-rpi-gcc-config":
 * Set PREFIX to wherever you want the cross-compiler to be installed.